diggingforfire/infowijs-assignment/README.md

 ## Frontend

 I didn't spend too much time on the frontend.
 I scaffolded a [HeroUI](https://www.heroui.com/) project with Vite + React + TypeScript + Tailwind.
+I added React query and removed a bunch of generated code (but not everything).
+The interesting parts to look at:

+* `src/components/CreateAppointment.tsx`
+* `src/components/ViewAppointment.tsx`
+* `src/components/RegisterAttendee.tsx`

+Given more time, I would have added:

+* better UX in general
+* more error handling
+* a few test cases
+* more advanced state management